sjbennett123/gloryforthefist/content/polar_player_guide.md

 **What You Can Expect From Us**

 ​      What can you, as a player, expect from the staff at POLAR?
 Well, let’s start with the game.
-Plot will challenge you not only physically but also mentally.
+Plot will challenge you not only physically but mentally.
 Plot will also present your character with fair opportunities to succeed; what you do with those opportunities is your business.
 While we are trying to run a heroic game, we understand and allow for the PC villain.
 In addition to the hero and the villain, we recognize that some players simply want to role-play; we will allow for those characters as well.
 The staff will also be on hand to listen to you so that we can create the best game for all players.
 We realize that each person is unique and does not fit into the three narrow categories above, but if you are not having fun, we need to know.
 Remember, we have a council that meets with the owner, a representative from Plot, a representative from the Marshals, a representative from the board, and a representative elected by the players.
 In other words, when in doubt, talk to your player rep.

 **What We Expect From You**